Tea-Infused Chia Pudding Recipe

 Brewing Coconut White Tea:

-2. After 5 minutes, add the cup of room temperature water.
+2. After 5 minutes, remove the tea leaves and add the cup of room temperature water to the brewed tea.

 Chia Pudding Recipe:

-1. Assemble the ingredients: chia seeds, vanilla, sea salt, agave or honey or maple syrup, and coconut white tea.
+1. Assemble the ingredients: chia seeds, vanilla, sea salt, sweetener (agave, honey, or maple syrup), and coconut white tea.

 2. Pour the cup of chia seeds into a large bowl.